-As someone who already worked from home and shared space with another human all day everyday, I can only imagine how much more difficult this new reality must be for those of you who need to readjust to living with family or working from home with roommates.
+As someone who already worked from home and shared space with another human all day every day, I can only imagine how much more difficult this new reality must be for those of you who need to readjust to living with family or working from home with roommates.
 In the past 30 days, I have driven the rest of my belongings from Phoenix to Denver to solidify my move to Colorado, launched Her Sorority Journey, and moved out of an apartment into a house.
-Amid all the newness, I have found that implementing these 5 things into my everyday have created a new sense of routine and normalcy into my new everyday.
+Amid all the newness, I have found that implementing these 5 things into my every day has created a new sense of routine and normalcy into my new every day.

 1. Creating a To-Do & Gratitude List

 Every night I prepare a to-do list for the next day to help me mentally prepare for tomorrow and what I want to accomplish.
 This helps me wake up with a plan of how I want to move projects forward, what chores I need to prioritize, and what I need to prioritize for my mental health.
 As I go through that day’s to-do’s, I list at the bottom what I’m thankful for as it happens!
 When it starts to snow, I’ll write down how thankful I am to be inside cozy with my coffee!!
 Or when my boyfriend makes me lunch, I make a note of how appreciative I am to be taken care of.
 Making a plan and finding gratitude in my days has kept me grounded.

 2. Physical Activity

 I have made it a priority to move my body every day to take a mental break from whatever stressors I’m experiencing.
 But I want to mention that my exercise does not look the same every day!
 Some days I take a full workout class online and others I just take a walk in the park next to our house.
 This is not about judging the intensity of your activity but allowing your brain space from screens and expectations either from yourself or others.

 What types of movement feel good and boost your mood for the day? staying sane